-Words have consequences.
-While the FRC and the AFA would certainly deny it, it seems obvious that their regular demonizing of members of the LGBT community as child molesters and the like creates an atmosphere where violence is all but inevitable.
+Words like these have consequences.
+While the AFA would certainly deny it, it seems obvious that its regular demonizing of members of the LGBT community as child molesters and the like creates an atmosphere where violence is all but inevitable.
 And that violence is dramatic.
 A study by the Southern Poverty Law Center found, based on an analysis of 14 years of FBI hate crime data, that LGBT people were by far the American minority most victimized by such crimes.
-They were more than twice as likely to be attacked in a violent hate crime as Jews or black people and more than four times as likely as Muslims.
-And that doesn't include the anti-gay bullying that has resulted in so many teen suicides.
+They were more than twice as likely to be attacked in a violent hate crime as Jews or black people, and four times as likely as Muslims.
+And that doesn't take into account the anti-gay bullying that has resulted in so many recent teen suicides.

-Based on the foregoing and other evidence, the Southern Poverty Law Center (SPLC) last year began listing the FRC and the AFA as hate groups.
-The listings, as was said at the time, were based on the groups' use of known falsehoods to attack and demonize members of the LGBT community - not, as some have gratuitously claimed, because the groups are Christian, or because they oppose same-sex marriage, or because they believe the Bible describes homosexuality as a sin.
+Based on the foregoing and other evidence, the Southern Poverty Law Center (SPLC) last year began listing the AFA as a hate group.
+The listing, as was said at the time, was based on the group's use of known falsehoods to attack and demonize members of the LGBT community - not, as some have gratuitously claimed, because the organization is Christian, or because it opposes same-sex marriage, or because it believes that the Bible describes homosexual practice as a sin.

 Many thoughtful Christian commentators have said as much.
-Warren Throckmorton, a respected professor and past president of the American Mental Health Counselors Association, wrote last December that "the newly labeled hate groups" were seeking to "avoid addressing the issues the SPLC raised, instead preferring to attack the credibility of the SPLC."
-Reviewing an SPLC list of myths propagated by antigay religious-right groups, he said many are "provably false" and "rooted in ignorance."

-The SPLC's criticisms, Throckmorton concluded, are "legitimate and have damaged the credibility of the groups on the list.
+Warren Throckmorton, a respected professor and past president of the American Mental Health Counselors Association, wrote last year that the AFA and other "newly labeled hate groups" were seeking to "avoid addressing the issues the SPLC raised, instead preferring to attack the credibility of the SPLC."
+Reviewing an SPLC list of myths propagated by anti-gay religious-right groups, he said many are "provably false" and "rooted in ignorance."
+The criticisms, Throckmorton concluded, are "legitimate and have damaged the credibility of the groups on the list.
 Going forward, I hope Christians don't rally around these groups but rather call them to accountability."